IndyIndyIndy/placeholder_images/README.md

 WORK IN PROGRESS

 @TODO:
-- tests in TYPO 8.7
+- default text in local generation mode
 - better alternative to the ugly xclassing of InlineControlContainer?
-- handle @todo markings
 - write readme and doc (with nice images)
 - packagist